-The Grav Prince by Jack
+Books read: Kindling by Mick Farren The Gray Prince by Jack Vance

-Vance

 Wednesday, September 8, 2004 Mt.
-Laurel - Philadelphia, PA - Glen Burnie, MD
+Laurel -Philadelphia, PA - Glen Burnie, MD

-Got up in the morning, walked to the Bob Evans in front of the place for breakfast, and then went into town.
-We parked at Penn's Landing just before the rain broke out.
+Got up in the morning, walked to the Bob Evans in front of the place for breakfast, and We parked at Penn's then went into town.
+Landing just before the rain broke out.
 Scampering through the downpour, we went to the museum, which has many interesting displays.
 Like an exhibit of a few memorabilia of passengers (not all survivors) of the Titanic.
 Outside there was a ship that floated: